matthaeusheer/matthaeusheer.github.io/README.md

   <img width="600" src="assets/particle_tracker.gif">
 </p>

-## Radiological treatment planning system in MATLAB
+## Radiological treatment planning system
 This is an implementation of a 2D treatment planning system with all major components such as radiological depth calculation, dose distribution calculations and fluence map optimization.
-[Want more?](https://github.com/matthaeusheer/treatment-planner)
+[Want more GIF's?](https://github.com/matthaeusheer/treatment-planner)
 <p align="center">
   <img width="600" src="assets/treatment_planner.gif">
 </p>

 ## Creating a Semantic Building Map
-Given the input stream from the volumetric mapping library [voxblox](https://github.com/ethz-asl/voxblox), I created a semantic map of a building and it's entry points along with uncertainty measures for each entry point.
+How would a [fire-fighting drone](https://www.mbzirc.com/challenge/2020) know how to enter a building and put those fires down?
+I might be able help with that.
 <p align="center">
   <img width="500" src="assets/building_map.gif">
 </p>